Georgiana Chapman

-Georgiana Charlotte Clive Chapman, Lady Chapman, (11 May 1855 – 4 April 1941) was a biographer and a council member and college administrator for Westfield College in Hampstead from 1890 to her death in 1941.
+Georgiana Charlotte Clive Chapman, Lady Chapman, (née Bayley; 11 May 1855 – 4 April 1941) was an English biographer and educator.
+She was a council member and college administrator for Westfield College in Hampstead from 1890 to her death in 1941.

 Early life

 Georgiana Charlotte Clive Bayley was born in London on 11 May 1855, the daughter of Edward Clive Bayley and the writer Emily Anne Theophila Bayley.
 Her father held a position in the English Civil Service in India, and Georgiana spent her early years in Bengal.

 By 1884, Bayley was living with her widowed mother in Ascot when she took up a part-time post as secretary to the council of Westfield College in Hampstead.
 She was responsible for a range of administrative duties and helped the college's Principal, Constance Maynard, with the accounts.

 Marriage and time in India

 In 1886, Bayley left the college after her marriage to Edward Francis Chapman.
 They moved to India, where he took up post as quartermaster-general, until 1889 when they returned to England.
 Whilst in India she gathered the material for her book, Sketches of some Distinguished India Women, which was published in 1891.
 The books introduction precedes profiles of the social reformer Pandita Ramabai, physician Dr. Anandi Gopal Joshi, The Marahani of Kuch Behar, the poet Toru Dutt and the lawyer Cornelia Sorabji.